KKL-JNF recently reopened Blue Valley Park (Emek HaTchelet) in Safed. And it has easy trails for families and harder ones for experienced hikers.

 The Hebrew word Hasil is the name of one of the types of locusts mentioned in the Bible: “He gave also their crops to the grasshopper and the product of their labor to the locust…” (Psalms 78:46).
 This Hebrew name reflects something of the sound of the Arabic word of the spring, Ein al-Hasil, which means “Harvest Spring.”
 In the past, this water was used to irrigate vegetable gardens.

-We continue our way downhill towards the starting point, the pools.
+We continue our way downhill toward the starting point, the pools.

-From the pool, we continued our descent till point #7.
+From the pool, we continued our descent to point #7.

 Some 200 meters further on the path is crossed by a grid beneath which flows a channel that drains a small spring.
 This is all that remains of Ein al-Afya, which once emerged around 100 meters uphill from this spot.
 This spring, whose waters were renowned in the annals of Tzfat for their curative properties, was destroyed in excess of enthusiasm when the park was created.
 Although it is now covered up, its waters continue to flow underground down the slope before emerging at this point.